Guelph Transit provides bus service in the city

 fifteen bus routes operate seven days a week, except holidays, on a

-are 69 buses in the fleet, consisting of MCI Classics, Orion VI, and NovaBus LFS buses.
+buses in the fleet, consisting mostly of NovaBus LFS

-Guelph is also the westernmost terminal of GO Transit’s bus service,
+Guelph is also the one of the westernmost cities served by GO Transit’s

 All photos are by the webmaster unless noted